These Gluten-Free Vanilla Cupcakes are dairy-free, simple to make, and lend a bakery style texture and a vanilla bean finish.

 - 1 3/4 teaspoons baking powder

-- 2 teaspoons rodelle vanilla paste or vanilla extract
+- 2 teaspoons gluten free vanilla extract (or vanilla bean paste)

 For the frosting: